All about birds

 6. Filoplumes are short and hairlike sensory feathers with few barbs.

-7. Bristle feathers are simple and stiff with few barbules and are usually located on the head, probably as a protection for the eyes and face.
+7. Bristle feathers are simple and stiff with few barbules and are usually located on the head, probably as protection for the eyes and face.

 Feathers are water-repellent.
 What makes them so?
 First, birds have a secreting oil gland, the “preen gland” (uropygial gland), located near the base of the tail.
 Typically, a bird rubs its head or bill in the oil and then spreads it over the feathers using its head.
 (You’ve probably watched this behavior in your yard.)
 Second, this action introduces an electrostatic charge to the oil, which further insulates the feathers.

-Close up of the waxy red tips of the gray and white feathers of a Bohemian Waxwing bird.#
+Close up of the waxy red tips of the gray and white feathers of a Bohemian Waxwing bird.

 Birds are designed for flight

-Getting airborne is a production that relies on hollow bones, which are lightweight but strong, two powerful muscles—the pectoral lowers the wing and the supracoracoideus raises it— and a high metabolism that keeps a bird’s energy at peak levels.
+Getting airborne is a production that relies on hollow bones, which are lightweight but strong, two powerful muscles—the pectoral lowers the wing, and the supracoracoideus raises it— and a high metabolism that keeps a bird’s energy at peak levels.

 Black-and-while illustration of a bird's wing structure with descriptive labels.